02 Outsourcing data science - risks and benefits

-There's no denying that carrying out such projects with an in-house team offers greater control and less compliance risk, especially when accessing your own data.
+Undoubtedly, carrying out such projects with an in-house team offers greater control and less compliance risk, especially when accessing your data.

-Engaging internal data scientists in this type of projects might also lead to a deeper understanding of how the business operates (its processes and systems).
+Engaging internal data scientists in this project might also lead to a deeper understanding of how the business operates (its processes and systems).
 And that information can enhance Business Intelligence and advanced data science projects that rely on innovative technologies like machine learning.
-Also, keeping all the work in-house makes it easier to prioritize internal resources and meet the changing market demands to which companies need to respond.
+Also, keeping all the work in-house makes it easier to prioritize internal resources and meet the changing market demands that companies need to respond.

 Want to see how it works in practice?
 Read this case study: How we supported the data science team of an American financial services enterprise for data analytics reporting.

-Organizations turn to data and analytics outsourcing companies like Sunscrapers because they offer teams of experienced data science who are up-to-date on the latest technologies and approaches.
-Teaming up with industry leaders is easier and less time-consuming than building your own team of data scientists and software developers from scratch.
+Organizations turn to data and analytics outsourcing companies like Sunscrapers because they offer teams of experienced data scientists who are up-to-date on the latest technologies and approaches.
+Teaming up with industry leaders is more accessible and less time-consuming than building your team of data scientists and software developers from scratch.

 Outsourcing data science - risks and benefits